 One can do design with FastRelax.
 Due to the way the mover samples, it fixes sub-optimal residues one by one as opposed to large scale remodelling —for that Remodel might be better suitable (tutorial).
 Design is really useful for RFdiffusion as the latter can in essence be thought as coarse-grain so there may be some residue combinations that are subpar.
 Obviously, when FastDesign choses a residue it is based on the scorefunction, which is imperfect: a quirky example of this is its proclivity to change certain residues in Streptag when bound to streptavidin even though the former is the product of rounds and rounds of phage display.

 To run design one needs to create a task factory for it onto which restrictions (operations) are pushed.
-Confusingly, the default is to design everything.
+Confusingly, a default task factory designs everything, while the default task factory in relax does not.
 The ProhibitSpecifiedBaseResidueTypes is really handy for preventing cysteine from making life hard and also for correcting surface charges —protein are not very soluble if the isoelectric point is close to pH 7.4 or aggregate if there are exposed patches.
 On the latter note, proteinMPNN when using the vanilla weights potentially might make inadvertently a transmembrane helix, so that is something to keep an eye out for.

 def create_design_tf(pose:pyrosetta.Pose, design_sele: pr_res.ResidueSelector, distance:int) -> prc.pack.task.TaskFactory: